 Laugh Therapy: New Secret to Longevity

 Can humor really increase your longevity?
-It certainly can’t hurt.
+It sure seems to do so in Sardinia, a blue zone region.
 To find out how to boost laughter, we spoke to humor expert Allen Klein—the world’s only Jollytologist!

 Here are his practical tips for adding more mirth to your life:

-Place laughter reminders.
 “I’m in my office, and I look around at reminders to help me lighten up,” Klein says.
-“I have a picture of Woody Allen, autographed—he’s my favorite comedian.
+“I have a picture of Woody Allen, autographed— he’s my favorite comedian.
 I have Teletubby dolls, because I used to love Teletubbies.
 I have a picture of my daughter with a cream pie in her face.
 I have a rubber chicken hanging on the wall.
 Have reminders—things that lighten you up.”

-Exaggerate annoyances.
-Ask yourself “What’s the worst thing that could happen?”—and continue to ask that question until your response becomes absurd.
+Ask yourself “What’s the worst thing that could happen?” — and continue to ask that question until your response becomes absurd.
 If you hate being late, ask yourself what’s the worst thing that might happen if you’re late.
 Perhaps your waiting friend will leave.
 So, what’s the worst thing that could happen if your friend leaves?
 Maybe she’ll be mad.
 And what might happen if your friend is mad?
 Perhaps your friend will stop being your friend.
 Really?
 Do you really think you’ll lose your friend because you’re late?

 [i] Svebak, Sven; Kristoffersen, Bjorn; Aasarod, Knut.
 Sense of Humor and Survival Among a County Cohort of Patients with End-Stage Renal Failure: A Two-Year Prospective Study.
 International Journal of Psychiatry in Medicine.
 Vol. 36, No. 3, 2006. pp. 269-281.